-President Michael D. Higgins introduced FRESH STREET#3 in the opening words of the programme by saying: ‘Surely this is a time when we need to celebrate the public world, public spaces, and public performance.
+We were delighted to receive a few words from President Michael D. Higgins who introduced FRESH STREET#3 in the opening words of the programme by saying: ‘Surely this is a time when we need to celebrate the public world, public spaces, and public performance.
 A privatised world is a lesser world.’
-You may read his full text here.
+Read his text here.

 Over 260 delegates attended, from 21 different countries, across 4 continents, including: France, Italy, Belgium, UK, Czech republic, Denmark, Germany, Latvia, Lithuania, Mexico, Netherlands, Poland, Portugal, Russia, Rwanda, Slovenia, South Africa, Spain, Sweden, Switzerland, and of course Ireland.

 In advance of the seminar a 2 day private meeting was hosted by the Arts Council of Ireland for policy makers across the world.
 Over 12 policy makers arrived from UK, Belgium, Ireland, Sweden, Latvia and France to share and discuss topics of mutual interest.
 This was facilitated by the Circostrada Network and we understand was highly effective in mapping out means to establish data and to grow knowledge of this rapidly developing art form across territory.